OCR-D/spec/ocrd_eval.md

 #### Bag of Words

-In the "Bag of Words" model a text is represented as a set of its word irregardless of word order or grammar; Only the words themselves and their number of occurence are considered.
+In the "Bag of Words" (BaW) model, a text is represented as a multiset of the words (as defined in the previous section) it contains, regardless of their order.

 Example: